PRWeek US

 Vick plea deal - ‘win-win’ PR strategy?

-Was Michael Vick’s plea deal a savvy PR move for the NFL quarterback?
+Was Michael Vick’s plea a savvy PR move for the NFL quarterback?
 I asked Mike Paul, president/senior counselor MGP & Associates PR.

 “I think it’s a win-win situation for him,” says Paul.
 A lengthy court battle would have been worse, and the government was likely to win, he adds.